ChrisForti/express-snippet-box/DOC.md

 - `docker run --name some-postgres -e POSTGRES_PASSWORD=mysecretpassword -d postgres`
 - Then run: `psql -U postgres -h localhost`
+  - You will then be prompted for the password you justgave on step 2. `Password for user postgres:`

-### You should see this your terminal if all is well
+### Once you enter said password you should see this your terminal.

 ![This](./assets/screenshot.png)